caocscar/workshops/pyspark/pyspark.md

 folder = 'uniqname'
 df.write.csv(folder, sep=',', header=True)
 ```
 The result is a folder called `uniqname` that has multiple csv files within it using the comma delimiter (which is the default).
 The number of files should be the same as the number of partitions.
-You can check this number by using the method `bsm.rdd.getNumPartitions()`.
+You can check this number by using the method `df.rdd.getNumPartitions()`.

 ### Parquet, JSON, ORC
 The other file formats have similar notation.
 I've added the `mode` method to `overwrite` the folder.
 You can also `append` the DataFrame to existing data.
 These formats will also have multiple files within it.